 Following suggestions from the survey responses of previous attendees and the guidance of our industry expert program committee, the conference features content in six key areas:

-Global Cryptographic Module Validation: ICMC will continue its strong focus on North American validation programs and we’ve added a half day on global validation, and prospects for an international validation (iCMVP) scheme.
+Global Cryptographic Module Validation: ICMC will continue its strong focus on North American validation programs and we’ve added a half day on global validation with reports from various international verification bodies, and prospects for an international validation (iCMVP) scheme.
 More info.

 Open Source Cryptography: OpenSSL is the most widely used encryption software library in the world, but last year saw threats to its security and future certification.
 We’ll cover efforts to audit and improve the security of OS encryption.
 More info.